 - Arrange a rack in center of oven; preheat your to 425 degrees.
 Place whole chicken on a cutting board and pat dry with paper towels.* (If you need a more fool proof way to ensure your chicken is done and cooked through, do the following*, see above)

 - Transfer chicken breast side up to a large cast iron skillet.
 Arrange lemons, garlic and shallot cut sides down in the skillet around the chicken.

 - Drizzle the melted butter all over the chicken (**If you want more flavor, use a full stick of butter), sprinkle the fresh herbs (finely diced parsley, rosemary, oregano) over the chicken and season generously with salt and pepper.
-Make sure you get every surface of chicken with lots of salt and pepper.
+Make sure you get every surface of chicken with a generous amount of salt and pepper.

 - Transfer to oven and roast until chicken is nicely browned and cooked through, checking for doneness after about 45 to 55 minutes.
 To check, carefully remove skillet from oven, poke a knife into leg joints, and pierce the meat.
 If juices run clear, chicken is done.
 If you see a rosy pink color, it needs more time.
 Continue to roast, checking every 5 minutes, until juices run clear.

 - Let chicken rest in skillet for at least 15 minutes before carving.
 Transfer chicken to a platter.
 Top with pan juices and serve with roasted lemon and garlic.
 Enjoy!